 Every Tribe Finds Someone to Oppress

-Overnight, new ‘rules’ are created and if you are not immediately on board waving your banner or affirmatively signaling on social media, you are targeted for intense hate.
+Overnight, new ‘rules’ are created and if you are not immediately onboard waving your banner or affirmatively signaling on social media, you are targeted for intense hate.
 Not because you are vocally opposed to an issue, but simply because you are not ready to express an opinion that society suddenly insists you should.
 “You must believe this, and you must believe it now,” or, “You are a bigot, you don’t care, you are supporting ‘A, B and C’ because of your silence.”

 Often, she was out of mobile data range as she tried to find somewhere to park her van for the night.
-Well, on the day she posted the photo of her mobile home with a mountain behind, society had suddenly decided she should have posted a black square.
+Well, on the day she posted the scenic photo of her mobile home, society had suddenly decided she should have posted a black square.
 With that one innocuous photo of her mobile home, the world labelled her a hater.
-Many ‘loyal’ fans turned on her, as did other social media influencers, with hundreds of nasty comments that personally attacked her.
-I was mortified that someone who had been so kind, for so long and had given so much of herself to try to improve the planet, would be treated with such disrespect.
-I tried to defend her, but my comments inadvertently attracted more hate to her page and new nasty comments personally attacking me.
-She has not posted since, and that was three months ago.
+Many ‘loyal’ fans turned on her, as did other social media influencers, with hundreds of nasty comments that attacked her personally.
+I was mortified that someone who had been so kind, for so long and had given so much of herself to improve the planet, would be treated with such disrespect.
+I tried to defend her, but my comments attracted more hate to her page and nasty comments personally attacking me.
+She has not posted since and that was three months ago.

 Our always-on culture is a ruthless, hateful thing.
 I cannot and do not want to integrate into a world that has so quickly deteriorated into the current volatile state, nourishing each-other’s hate and insatiable desire to kick the puppy, with never ending justifications and an elevated sense of entitlement.